davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 id-unsigned MUST be present and MUST be encoded as NULL.
 The Certificate's signatureValue field MUST be a BIT STRING of length zero.

+An unsigned certificate has no issuer, so there no meaningful values to use for the issuer and issuerUniqueID fields and the authority key identifier and issuer alternative name extensions.
+This document does not mandate particular values but gives general guidance: Senders SHOULD omit issuerUniqueID, authority key identifier, and issuer alternative name, unless needed for compatibility with existing applications. {{!RFC5280}} does not permit empty issuers.
+Senders MAY use the subject field (if the subject is not empty), as in a self-signed certificate, or instead use a short placeholder value.

 # Consuming Unsigned Certificates

 X.509 signatures of type id-unsigned are always invalid.
 This contrasts